internetofvoice/vsms-skeleton/README.md

 ## Setup a skill with Amazon
 - Login to https://developer.amazon.com
-- Go to Alexa > Alexa Skills Kit https://developer.amazon.com/edw/home.html#/skills
+- Go to Alexa > Alexa Skills Kit (ASK) https://developer.amazon.com/edw/home.html#/skills
 - Add a new skill
 - Fill in the requested fields
 - Copy the application ID and paste it into your skill controller, test fixtures and fake requests
 - Make your skill accessible via HTTPS by uploading it to a server or using a service like ngrok
-- Put your skill URL (see `/app/config/routing.php`) into the skill configuration at Alexa Skills Kit
+- Put your skill URL (see `/app/config/routing.php`) into the skill configuration at ASK
 - Test your skill with the Service Simulator provided by Amazon, with an Echo device or the Reverb app

 If something goes wrong, check Amazons Service Simulator and the application log.

+### Example skill
+In case you want to use the example skill for a kick start, you need to setup the interaction model.
+It comes in two languages, english and german.
+If you want to use both, first add the missing language in the skill configuration in ASK.
+After that, you find an intent schema and sample utterances for both languages in `/app/config/amazon/example/`.
+For the german skill, you additionally need to setup a custom slot type named *My_Country* with the values that are contained in this directory.
+For the english skill, a preconfigured slot type provided by Amazon is used.

 ### Submit a skill for certification
 Please test your skill thoroughly and step through